Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 1. Beech Trail

 The Beech Trail is an exciting circular loop trail.
-The trail stretches for a total distance of 4 km that can cover in an hour.
+The trail stretches for a total distance of 4 km that can be covered in an hour.
 It starts from the High Beach car park and follows a moderately uneven path of a few highs and lows.
-As suggested by the name, the entire path is lined with beech trees.
+As the name suggests, the entire path is lined with beech trees.

-These trees show a lovely transformation of red and brown leaves during autumn, making the trail even more beautiful during this time.
+These trees show a lovely transformation of red and brown leaves during autumn, making the trail even more beautiful.
 A hillfort from the Iron Age named Loughton Camp is the highlight of this trail.
 The entire way is marked with signs to help hikers find their way easily.

 2. Gifford Trail

 Belonging to the official walking route of Epping Forest, this trail is 2 km long.
-It’s a well-marked trail that starts from Lodge Hall and proceeds to Gifford woods.
+It’s a well-marked trail from Lodge Hall and proceeds to Gifford Woods.
 It passes Copped Hall, Upshire and Warlies Park on the way.
 The trail is relatively newer than the others.
 The Gifford Forest was formed with an initiative by local volunteers and school children in 2013.

 You can see a special species of deer, called Fallow deer, in this area.
 Huge native trees adorn the path.